-AMERICAN RED CROSS Inc cident / DR N HELTER REGISTRATION FORM Shelter Name: Please print all sections Shelt ter City, Cour nty/Parish, St ate: Family Name (Last Name): Total family members registered: Total family members sheltered: Pre-Disaster Address (City /State/Zip): Post-Dis aster Addre ss (if differe mt) (City/S tate/Zip): Identification verified by (Record type o ID; if none, write none): Home Phone: Cell Pho ne/Other: Primary Language: If primary language Method of Transportation: If personal vehicle-plate #/State: (for security purposes only) not English, please list any family members who speak English.
-INFORMATION ABOUT INDIVID UAL FA MILY ME MBERS (f or addition al names, u se back of page) Name (Last , First) Age Gender (M/F) Rm./Cot Arrival Date Departure Date Departing?
-Relocation address and phone Are you required by law to register with ☐ Yes ☐ No If Yes, please ask to spec any reason ?
+AMERICAN RED CROSS Inc rident / DR N HELTER REGISTRATION FORM Shelter Name: lease print all sections Shelter City, County/Parish, State: Family Name (Last Name): Total family members registered: Total family members sheltered: Pre-Disaster Address (City /State/Zip): Post-Dis aster Addre ss (if differe nt) (City/Si tate/Zip): Identification verified by (Record type of ID; if none, write none): Home Phone: Cell Pho ne/Other: Primary Language: If primary language Method of Transportation: If personal vehicle-plate #/State: (for security purposes only) not English, please list any family members who speak English.
+INFORMATION ABOUT INDIVID UAL FA MILY ME MBERS (f or addition al names, us se back of page) Name (Last , First) Age Gender (M/F) Rm./Cot # Arrival Date Departure Date Departing?
+Relocation address and phone Are you required by law to register wit ☐ Yes ☐ No If Yes, please ask to spec - any reason ?
 I acknowledge that I have read/been rea ıd and u nderstand th e Red Cros s shelter ru les and agre e to abide by them.
-Signature Da te: CONFIDENTIALITY STATEMENT American Red Cross generally will not agreement.
-In some circumstances disc share p protect the health or well-being of its c Below, please initial if you agree to release information to other disaster relief, voluntary or non-profit organizations and/or governmental agencies providing disaster relief.
-I agree to release my information to other disaster relief, voluntary or non-profit organizations I agree to release my information to governmental agencies providing disaster relief By signing here, I acknowledge that I h ave read l the confide entiality stat ement and understand it.
-Signature Da te: Shelter Worker Signature After registration, each family should g is needed.
-After registration, each family should go through the Shelter Initial Intake Form to determine if further assistance or accommodation is needed.
-For Red Cross Use Only Form 5972 Rev 02/07 Copy Distribution 2 7-6- mation Var- mant (Date E 3 Client (if removated)
+Signature Da te: CONFIDENTIALITY STATEMENT American Red Cross generally will not share personal information that you have provided to them with others without your agreement.
+In some circumstances disclosure could be required by law or the Red Cross could determine that disclosure would protect the health or well-being of its clients, others, or the community, regardless of your preference.
+Below, please initial if you agree to release information to other disaster relief, voluntary or non-profit organizations and/or governmental agencies providing disaster relief.
+I agree to release my information to other disaster relief, voluntary or non-profit organizations I agree to release my information to governmental agencies providing disaster relief By signing here, I acknowledge that I have read the confidentiality statement and understand it.
+SignatureDate: Shelter Worker Signature After registration, each family should go through the Shelter Initial Intake Form to determine if further assistance or accommodation is needed.
+For Red Cross Use Only Form 5972 Rev 02/07 Copy Distribution 1.
+Shelter registration on-site file - Mass Care 2.
+Infor mation Manage ment (Data Fr itry) 3.
+Client (if remested)